Degrees and courses in Data Science

 In my opinion, the beauty of many data science courses is precisely that some technical aspects are skipped when there isn't a clear a pedagogical justification for them.

 What Terman describes as computational social science (CSS) encapsulates proficiency in R, python, git, webscraping, web development, machine learning, text-as-data.
-Add that visualization and story-telling, and CSS starts to look a lot like data science.
-A very valuable set of skills, in my opinion.
+Add to that visualization and story-telling, and CSS starts to look a lot like data science.
+A very valuable set of skills.